dustinlacewell/pin/README.markdown

       -  This help information.
     pin init [--venv] [--pip] [--autoenv]
       - Initialize pin in the current directory.

+### Core Commands

+**pin init** : Initializes the .pin directory and registers the path with ~/.pinconf/registry.yml

+**pin destroy** : Deletes the project's .pin directory and unregisters the project path.
+Only works from inside a project tree.

+**pin go <project-name>** : Teleports to the project root if a name is provided.
+If no name is provided a menu will be presented.

+**pin help** : Lists all pin commands including any provided by installed plugins.

+## Plugin Support

 **pin** doesn't do much on it's own but plugins can add new functionality to existing commands or new commands all together.
 Let's go ahead and install the *pin-venv* plugins to give **pin** the ability to work with *VirtualEnv*.